lock page (2)

 Milestone holder, scholarship holder & current Q13 student

-“Going to secondary school at the age of 7 was not easy.
-Thanks to Mr. Ziegler, I was able to start – and now I’m about to graduate from high school.”
+“Going to a secondary school at just 7 years old wasn’t easy.
+Thanks to Mr. Ziegler, I was able to get started—and now I’m about to take my Abitur exams.”

-To the blog article: “Stein proudly presents: Anna Lang
+To the blog post: “Stein proudly presents: Anna Lang«

 Lisa and Pippa

-Two bright day pupils in the lower school from the districts of Traunstein and Rosenheim, who enrich our school with their personalities and provide an insight into everyday school life in Stein.
+Two bright lower-school day students from the Traunstein and Rosenheim districts who enrich our school with their personalities and offer a glimpse into everyday school life in Stein.

-For the two of them, Stein is three words: Community.
+For the two of them, Stein can be summed up in three words: Community.
 Fun.
 Friendship.

-To the blog article: “Stein proudly presents: Lisa and Pippa
+To the blog post: »Stein proudly presents: Lisa and Pippa«

 andreas kurzlechner 4 5